-It can be seen that, according to its model, a large hurricane hitting Florida would inflict the most damage on BCAI's NAV.
+It can be seen that a large hurricane hitting Florida would inflict the most damage on BCAI's NAV.
 This is a reflection of the potentially high aggregate values of properties exposed to damage by a severe hurricane and the readiness of market participants to buy cover.
 This is an insurance market phenomenon in the USA.
 Reinsurers thus need to exercise caution that they do not become over exposed to Florida from having an unhealthy aggregation of insurance companies in the State.
 The fund has an underwriting exposure limit of 35% for any one part of the world so Florida remains within these limits.
 The company believes that Florida is currently the best priced risk area in the world so the large exposure reflects this belief.
-BCAI's manager says that it monitors these aggregates carefully and these are illustrated in the next exhibit.
+BCAI monitors these aggregates carefully and these are illustrated in the next exhibit.
 It shows the total aggregate limit exposed to a first loss event.
 The first loss event describes the losses that occur and are claimed for immediately after a natural catastrophe has struck.
-The importance of this is potentially twofold.
-First, BCAI understands what its aggregate exposures are and two, those exposures are below 50% suggesting a more conservative approach.
+The importance of this is, we believe twofold.
+First, BCAI understands what its aggregate exposures are and two, those exposures are below 50% illustrating a conservative approach.